ACCIDDA/RespiLens-staging/TOURNAMENT_SETUP.md

 ---

-## Architecture: Frontend Scoring (Like Forecastle!)
+## Architecture: Frontend Scoring

-✅ **All scoring is done on the frontend** - exactly like how Forecastle compares against models!
+✅ **All scoring is done on the frontend** using the same code as Forecastle

 ### How It Works